-- 1. Search for optimal keywords, either with the tools provided by Google, Overture, Teoma or with Wordtracker.
+1. Search for optimal keywords, either with the tools provided by the company concerned, or third-party software and services.
 Understand what visitors are looking for under various keywords (your own website traffic statistics will help).
 Find out which keyword gives the best ROI (rate of return on investment: not necessarily the most click-throughs).
 Experiment further to see how ranking affects ROI (traffic may be four times higher at the #1 ranking than at the #5 listing, but the bid price may be more than four times higher).
-Compare bid prices across search engines with Pay Per Click Search Engine Top Bid Analyzer or CompareYourClicks. - 2.
-Organization of keywords by the buying cycle: research words (e.g. widget review) are usually less expensive than sale closers. - 3.
-Add filters to keywords (e.g. bulk supplies) to eliminate unwanted traffic. - 4.
-Get sufficient results to test your campaign by bidding high for the first few days, lowering the bid later in line with your marketing budget.
-(With Overture, moreover, a top three ranking will automatically give you a top ten ranking with Yahoo and other partners.) - 5.
-Use 3-4 different keywords (changing title and description accordingly) and monitor results.
-Keep experimenting. - 6.
-Vary the ad copy to a. distinguish your product, b. make it memorable, and c. filter out unwanted visitors.
+Compare bid prices across search engines, again with third-party services.
+Organization of keywords by the buying cycle: research words (e.g. widget review) are usually less expensive than sale closers.

+3. Add filters to keywords (e.g. bulk supplies) to eliminate unwanted traffic.

+4. Get sufficient results to test your campaign by bidding high for the first few days, lowering the bid later in line with your marketing budget.
+(With Overture, moreover, a top three ranking will automatically give you a top ten ranking with Yahoo and other partners.)

+5. Use 3-4 different keywords (changing title and description accordingly) and monitor results.
+Keep experimenting.

+6. Vary the ad copy to a. distinguish your product, b. make it memorable, and c. filter out unwanted visitors.

-- 7. Create special pages (landing pages) for your visitors that meet their expectations and drive them to the sale.
+7. Create special pages (landing pages) for your visitors that meet their expectations and drive them to the sale.
 Keep experimenting with landing pages.
-You'll probably need some client-side tracking program/service to monitor results. - 8.
-Repeat the above with different pay-for-click search engines, making sure (different landing pages or with site tracking services) that you can differentiate between results.
+You'll probably need some client-side tracking program/service to monitor results.

+8. Repeat the above with different pay-for-click search engines, making sure (different landing pages or with site tracking services) that you can differentiate between results.
 The less popular search engines are cheaper, but customers sent by them can be less 'serious', i.e. lower conversion rates apply.